gurverm/tech-blog/README.md

 ## Installation
 Visit the deployed application:

 If you want to run it locally clone this repository.
 Then sign into mysql through the terminal and run 'source db/schema.db', to create the database.
 Next run 'npm install'.
-Lastly, run 'npm start' to get the application running on your localhost browser
+Lastly, run 'npm start' to get the application running on your localhost browser.
+Now that the application is ready to go, create an account and happy blogging!

 ## Usage